 Note: This is included in the Aging Needs Evaluation and Summary (AGNES) tool provided by the Aging Division.
 The document can be found on the Aging Division, Community Living Section website: https://health.wyo.gov/aging/communityliving/providerresources/

-APPENDIX C: A&D Services and Sub-Services
+APPENDIX C: Mon Ami Services and Sub-Services

 Title III-C1 Congregate Meals Program- All services listed must be offered by a service provider who receives funding.
-Care Program NAPIS III-C1 has three (3) service categories: Congregate Meals, Nutrition Education, and Nutrition Counseling.
+Care Program NAPIS III-C1 has 12 services.
 SERVICES: